Advancements in technology open up new avenues of opportunity, allowing many to achieve what was once the preserve of a specialised few.

 In a previous role I was given the remit of managing that organisation's website with a view to improving its content and functionality.

-After a review, my team conceded that the content, published by professionals in their field through a well-intentioned but devolved model using an enterprise CMS, was simply beyond salvaging, and the most effective way to improve the website was not to review and rewrite the myriad of content, but to start again.
+After a review, my team concluded that the content, published by professionals in their field through a well intentioned but devolved model using an enterprise CMS, was simply beyond salvaging, and the most effective way to improve the website was not to review and rewrite the multitude of pages, but to start again.

-Low-code form builders transformed the creation of digital services.
-As with web pages, no longer do you need a developer to hand-code a form.
-By simply dragging and dropping elements, a functional form can be built in minutes.
+The introduction of low-code form builders transformed the creation of digital services.
+As with web pages, no longer did you need a developer to hand-code your online offering, and by simply dragging and dropping elements a functioning form could be built in minutes.

 But, much like the CMS revolution, this empowerment enabled some organisations to quickly and easily create some truly unusable forms, often built by people with little grasp of user experience (UX) or digital accessibility.